Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Discussion

 \subsubsection{Preserve and Communicate Human Effort}

-Our qualitative analysis reveals that negative reactions to AI disclosure are significantly mitigated when readers can perceive authentic human effort.
+Our qualitative analysis revealed that negative reactions to AI disclosure were significantly mitigated when authentic human effort remained perceptible.
 This suggests that readers evaluate not just the extent of AI authorship, but the degree of perceptible human agency in the final text.
-Therefore, AI writing tools should be designed not only to disclose AI's role but also to actively preserve and communicate the author's contributions.
+Therefore, AI writing tools should be designed not only to disclose the role of AI but also to actively preserve and communicate the author's contributions.
 Interfaces could integrate features that visualize human effort, such as edit histories, authorship heatmaps, or representations of the author's strategic decisions and intentions~\cite{peng2025navigating, wang2025intentprism}.
-By foregrounding the author’s role in guiding, refining, and curating the text, systems can frame human-AI collaboration as a process of thoughtful engagement rather than delegation.
-This approach complements context-sensitive transparency: while the latter aims to minimize harm from disclosure, making human effort visible can actively restore authenticity and trust.
+By foregrounding the author’s agency (e.g., the acts of guiding, initiating, and curating the text as conceptualized by \citet{rae2024effects}), systems can frame human-AI collaboration as a process of thoughtful engagement rather than delegation.
+This approach complements context-sensitive transparency.
+As social and emotional contexts place a premium on human effort, systems should explicitly and visibly convey human touch to proactively restore authenticity and trust.